-EDUC 6090 Research and Thesis Preparation (3)
+EDUC 6090 Research Preparation (3)

 This course focuses upon theory, methods, and basics of educational research.
-Candidates explore the inquiry process, fundamental statistics, and consider issues of reliability and validity.
-Use of Galileo, references and resources, statement of a problem, expression of hypotheses, research design, organizing the review of literature, gathering data, basic statistical analysis of data, reporting and discussing findings, and drawing conclusions are components of the course.
-Candidates will consider research opportunities for their Graduate Thesis.
+Candidates explore the inquiry process, fundamental statistics, and the use of databases, references and resources as they consider research opportunities for their action research study.